-A First Nations Wildlife Journey into the Great Bear Rainforest
+Grizzly Bears of the Wild: A First Nations Wildlife Journey into the Great Bear Rainforest

 Get up close and personal with British Columbia’s grizzly bears on an intimate and immersive wildlife watching experience.
 Join First Nation guides on a tour through the awe-inspiring waterways of their people’s traditional territories.

-Reconnect with nature and learn about First Nations culture in an all-in-one experience that combines respectful wildlife viewing with a sustainable tour through the super natural scenery of northern Vancouver Island and coastal mainland BC.
+Join with us to reconnect with nature and learn about First Nations culture in an all-in-one experience that combines respectful wildlife viewing with a sustainable tour through the super natural scenery of northern Vancouver Island and coastal mainland BC.

 - boat transportation